 Start with self-care

 - Exercise regularly.
-When you exercise, it elevates your heart and breathing rates, which stimulate chemical changes in the brain that reduce anxiety and release hormones that promote a sense of well-being (Source).
-Make the time as often as possible (and with the guidance of your doctor) to get moving.
+When you exercise, it elevates your heart and breathing rates, which stimulate chemical changes in the brain that reduce anxiety and release hormones that promote a sense of well-being.

 - Avoid excessive stimulants.
-It’s easier to be more “on-edge” and overreact to minor inconveniences or stressors when you’re riding a wave of caffeine (or other medical stimulants).
-To be clear, I am not saying your morning cup-o-joe is causing this phenomenon.
+It’s easier to be more “on-edge” and overreact to minor inconveniences or stressors when you’re riding a wave of caffeine.
+To be clear, I am not saying your morning cup of coffee is causing this phenomenon.
 But I’ll bet there’s a correlation between those days when you guzzled 2-3 times your normal volume and freezing up.
-This author didn’t make the connection until she had to go on steroids for medical reasons and found herself freezing way more frequently.
-Everyone reacts differently – know yourself.

 Control Your Environment

 - Practice in real-world environments.
 If you find yourself prone to freezing on calls – do more mock calls!
 Make them as “real world” as you can.
 Sit at your desk, call a coworker or your boss, who is in another room or part of the office.
 Use your computer as you normally would.
 Sit or stand as you normally would.
-The more realistic the situation, the better practice it is for your brain to remember, “Hey this isn’t a threat – it’s just challenging – and I can do this.”
+The more realistic the situation, the better practice it is for your brain.

 - Keep your desk clean.
 Keeping your desk free of clutter will ensure you can find what you need when you need it.
 The worst thing that can happen while dialing is to not have what you need directly at hand, leaving you physically and mentally floundering.
 If you don’t need it while calling, find a way to put it in a desk drawer or out of sight.